ATTENTION! Doorstep Hours/Closures/Info

 Than the Basics

 At Doorstep, we provide Topekans with the support they need to live fuller, more self-sufficient lives.
-From combatting hunger to offering individuals and families the services and resources they need to enjoy independent lifestyles, Doorstep is committed to extending a helping hand to our forgotten friends and neighbors in their time of need.
+From combating hunger to offering individuals and families the services and resources they need to enjoy independent lifestyles, Doorstep is committed to extending a helping hand to our forgotten friends and neighbors in their time of need.

 We’re proud to provide our neighbors assistance where they need it most: